How to Decide If It's Time to Get a Divorce

 If there are more cons than pros, say 3-2, it’s probably time file for divorce.
 You heart has 5 cylinders and it only responds with 2 toward your partner.
 Absent a minor miracle, your marriage is not going to change.
 But if you cannot imagine doing something else with your life, then stay where you’re at until you find a new purpose and meaning in life.

 If it’s 4 positive and 1 negative, then you’re fairly OK.
-You know what you’ve got to talk to your partner about that one feeling that’s not working out for you.
+You now know what you’ve got to talk to your partner about--that one feeling that’s not working out for you.
 You might seek help in learning how to talk more directly about your feelings with your partner.
 If it is the sexual feeling that’s not functioning, the two of you could visit a sex therapist.

 If you rated your marriage as 4 negatives, then you had better start calling around for a lawyer today.
 You’ve put it off long enough.
 You are hanging on to a relationship that really no longer exists.